hyperstream-dmcs/SCI/README.md

 ### Git setup
 1. Download and install [Git](https://git-scm.com/).
 2. Ensure Git is setup correctly by opening a command prompt and running "git --version".
-  * If this does not work, add git installation location to your Path variable.
+  * If this does not work, add git bin installation location to your Path variable.
 3. Configure git ssh:
   1. Open Git Bash
   2. Execute "ssh-keygen -t rsa" (Do not enter a filename or password)